mohann-space/HTML-Practice/README.md

 ...

 ## Purpose
-The goal pf this Repo is to build a Strong Foundation in HTML through Consistent daily practice.
+The goal of this Repository is to build a Strong Foundation in HTML through Consistent daily practice.